-Each Bill of revision must be voted by a majority of two-thirds (2/3) of the Deputies composing the National Assembly and of two-thirds (2/3) of the Senators composing the Senate, to be able to be submitted to referendum.
+Each Bill of revision must be voted by a majority of two-thirds (2/3) of the Deputies composing the National Assembly and two-thirds (2/3) of the Senators composing the Senate, to be able to be submitted to referendum.

-No procedure of revision of the Constitution can be engaged if it jeopardizes [met en cause] the existence of the State or if it infringes [porter atteinte] the integrity of the territory, the republican form of the Institutions, or the pluralist character of the Mauritanian democracy.
+No procedure of revision of the Constitution can be engaged if it jeopardizes [mettre en cause] the existence of the State or if it infringes [porter atteinte] the integrity of the territory, the republican form of the Institutions, the pluralist character of the Mauritanian democracy or the principle of democratic alternation in power and its corollary, the principle according to which the mandate of the President of the Republic is of five years, renewable one sole time, as specified in Articles 26 and 28 above.